June 21 - 30, 2021

 The CEEZAD BSL-3 Training/Transboundary Animal Diseases Summer Program is designed to introduce graduate, DVM and upper-level undergraduate students to high-containment training and to provide current practical and scientific information on select high consequence transboundary and zoonotic diseases.
 In addition, this program also provides insight into challenges associated with the current COVID-19 pandemic and into methodologies, tools and partnerships that could help us better respond to future pandemics.

-The program is funded through a cooperative agreement with the Department of Homeland Security and is directed at highly motivated students with a demonstrated career interest in transboundary and zoonotic diseases of animals.
+The program is funded through a task order with the Department of Homeland Security and is directed at highly motivated students with a demonstrated career interest in transboundary and zoonotic diseases of animals.
 The two-week program consists of one week of intensive, hands-on and classroom training at the Biosecurity Research Institute (BRI) at Kansas State University followed by a second week of site visits to area industry partners and seminars and lectures from national and international subject matter experts in containment research and transboundary animal diseases.

 The BRI, located adjacent to the site of the future National Bio and Agro-Defense Facility, or NBAF, has a premier Education and Training Facility including a training laboratory that contains equipment to simulate BSL-3 research practices.
 Both CEEZAD and the BRI are committed to training a specialized workforce to protect the nation's agriculture and public health sectors against high consequence transboundary, emerging and zoonotic diseases.

 - U.S. citizenship

 - Cumulative GPA of 3.3 or higher on a 4.0 scale

 - Current enrollment as a full-time undergraduate (junior or senior), graduate student, or DVM student

 - To provide training on essential practices to safely conduct research in a BSL-3 and BSL-3Ag environment